 Continuing our post office example, you know that the post office will not hold your package forever.
-Eventually they'll simply return it to the sender.
-The same is true for Ocean Freight.
+Eventually, they'll simply return it to the sender.
+The same is true for ocean freight.
 You generally have five free days of storage.

 Your Goods Are Being Held Ransom at This Point

 So your goods have arrived in your home country (great – you know the boat didn't sink!), however, they are now being held ransom in a sense.
 Three parties need to be paid, and the warehouse or the port will not let you pick up your goods until you have paid these three parties.
 These three parties are:

-- Paid Your Supplier
+- Your Supplier

-- Paid your freight forwarder or shipping agent
+- Your freight forwarder or shipping agent

 Paying Your Supplier

 Your supplier will mail you 2 or 3 physical copies of this (photocopies are not permitted – they must be original) and you must give one of these Original Bill of Ladings to the freight company in your local country (normally in the city of the port, but not always).

 Paying Your Freight Forwarder

 The final thing you will have to pay for is customs.
-This actually isn't quite true- you may not actually have to pay for customs (if your goods have a 0% tariff) but you will have to clear customs.
+This actually isn't quite true: you may not actually have to pay for customs (if your goods have a 0% tariff) but you will have to clear customs.